jaydextra/StayConnected365/README.md

 - 📱 Easy eSIM activation and management
 - 🌍 Global coverage in 190+ countries
-- 🔐 Secure authentication with email and Google sign-in
+- 🔐 Secure authentication
-- 📊 Data usage tracking and management
 - 💳 Simple plan selection and activation
-- 📱 Device compatibility checker
 - 👤 User account dashboard

 ## Environment Setup

-Create a `.env` file in the root directory with the following variables:
+Create a `.env` file in the root directory with:

 ```plaintext
 # Firebase Configuration